Pageboy/pageboy.github.io/_portfolio/rose-mallow.md

 We focus on the forms of this cultivated **mallow** and pick out the colours to complete this rectangle with arcs and sweeps.

-**Varnished giclée print on 2 panels 400mm x 565mm, bolted together - overall 565mm x 800mm**
+**UV varnished archival ink on fine art paper bonded to 2 panels 400mm x 565mm, bolted together - overall 565mm x 800mm**

 ![Rose Mallow In the studio with Chris Jennings](https://live.staticflickr.com/65535/53299807933_9663242d3d_h_d.jpg "In the studio")